Dealing with nuisance calls and spam

-Text spam (also known as SMS Phishing or Smishing for short) is a common method used by scammers to trick you into going to a website or to call a specified number.
-Once you’ve responded, they’ll ask you to provide confidential details, attempt to infect your device with malware, or get you to respond to a premium rate service.
+Text spam (known as SMS Phishing or Smishing for short) is something scammers use to trick you into going to a website or to call a specified number.
+If you respond, they’ll ask you to provide confidential details, attempt to infect your device with malware, or get you to respond to a premium rate service.

-These messages can be very convincing and look like genuine messages sent by organisations you deal with.
+These messages can be really convincing and they might look like they’re from organisations you’ve used before.

-- You’re in danger of being locked out of your account, or that your Three account has been compromised if you don’t respond.
+- You’re going to be locked out of your account, or that your account has been compromised

-- You've won something or can get something for free or at a bargain price – but only if you act fast.
+- You've won something or can get something for free or at a bargain price if you reply quickly.

-- Clicking on a link (which could install malware on your device)
+- Click on a link (which might install malware on your device)

-- Phoning a number and asking you for confidential information or to get you to call a premium rate service.
+- Phone a number so they can ask you for sensitive info or get you to call a premium rate number.

 - Don't click on links unless you're 100% sure they're genuine.

 - Think about whether the sender would contact you in this way – most companies won't ask you to confirm bank details over text message.